 Nixon Time Teller

-Like the name of this Nixon Time Teller already states, it’s a watch for time-telling purposes.
-You’ll not find any other markings or windows from the dial beside the three-hand Miyota movement, hour indexes, and Nixon logo.
+Like the name of this watch already states, it’s a timepiece for time-telling purposes – you’ll not find any other markings or windows from the dial beside the three-hand Miyota movement, hour indexes, and Nixon logo.

 It’s considerably smaller as well compared to other timepieces from the brand, standing at 37mm in case diameter.
 Along with a very minimalistic design, the Time Teller is, therefore, an appropriate wearable for both men and women.